Valve Radio 1930.

 I informed the Superintendent of the Cemetery of what I had seen at the Sexton's house and he promised to brng my views befhore his Burial Board.

-Since then I have received a letter from the Clerk to the Burial Board to say that his Board had instructed him to write me that they considered it most improper for me to take upoin myself to discuss this matter with a servant of the Board.
+Since then I have received a letter from the Clerk to the Burial Board to say that his Board had instructed him to write me that they considered it most improper for me to take upoin myself to discuss

 In reply to this very rude letter, I wrote pointing out how I came by accident to see the Sexton's house and requested the Clerk to bring my letter before the board at their next meeting.